mcomella/mcomella.github.com/about.md

 permalink: /about/
 ---

-As an individual in the tech industry, I'm interested in how technology can empower society to solve the problems individuals face in their day-to-day lives while simultaneously avoiding the disempowerment unthoughtful use of technology seems to generate.
+Hey there!
+I'm Michael Comella, a software developer.
+I believe in putting the user first – that software should be fast, easy-to-use, reliable, and safe.
+As developers, our greatest asset to that end is simplicity.
+My core expertise is in Android development and performance optimization which have been honed through my most recent employment by [Mozilla][].

-As a programmer, I'm passionate about fast, reliable, and elegant software and the techniques that enable it: programming paradigms, tooling, etc. I previously worked at [Mozilla] on the Firefox browsers including desktop [Firefox], [Firefox for Android][fxa], [Focus], and [Firefox for Fire TV][fftv] in both the application developer and performance engineer roles.
+I've previously worked on the Firefox browsers including desktop [Firefox], [Firefox for Android][fxa], [Focus], and [Firefox for Fire TV][fftv] in both the application developer and performance engineer roles.
 I also worked as the performance tech lead for the Firefox for Android rewrite codenamed Fenix.

 Outside of Mozilla, I work on the occassional side project.
 I'm most proud of:
 - [APT GitHub Improvements][apt]: a browser add-on to improve my team's workflow on GitHub